 - 1. A Recognized Student Group may: - a.
-Use the name "Vermont Law and Graduate School" in its title; - b.
-Be assigned space in Vermont Law and Graduate School buildings and on Vermont Law & Graduate School grounds for meetings and other sponsored events; and - c.
-Address the Senate as an organization and seek its assistance in all matters relevant to the SBA. - 2.
+Use the name "Vermont Law and Graduate School" in its title; - b. be assigned space in Vermont Law and Graduate School buildings and on Vermont Law and Graduate School grounds for meetings and other sponsored events; - have an Executive Board comprised of third and second-year JD, LLM, and Master's students; and - address the Senate as an organization and seek its assistance in all matters relevant to the SBA. - 2.
 A group may seek to become a Recognized Student Group: - a.
 The group shall give proper notice to the SBA Secretary that they seek Recognized Student Group Status at the next Regularly Scheduled Senate Meeting. - b.
 The group shall submit to the SBA Secretary its proposed bylaws and a mission statement identifying a full-time instructional or administrative officer as its advisor, its purpose(s) and goal(s), a list of officers, and a short statement detailing how the group intends to further the mission of the SBA. - c.
 The SBA Secretary shall present the proposal to the Senate. - d.
 A majority vote of the Senate shall be required for recognition.